thoughtspot/rest-api-sdk/sdks/java/docs/RolesApi.md

- Creates a Role.
-Requires cluster Administration or Role Administration privileges.
   Version: 9.5.0.cl or later   Creates a Role object in ThoughtSpot.
 Available only if [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance.
 To create a Role, the &#x60;ROLE_ADMINISTRATION&#x60; (**Can manage roles**) privilege is required.

 ### Example
 ```java